BiJha/Tea-Cozy/README.md

 # Tea-Cozy
-Create a Fictional Tea Store    https://bjhacurious.github.io/Tea-Cozy/
+It is a fictional Tea Store using CSS Box model, Display & Positioning and Flexbox.